(Note: The book has been released since I wrote this: On Amazon.ca (Canada) / and Amazon.com (USA).)

 - Finally, since I was trying to keep most of the recipes below 500mg of sodium per serving, I was pleased to find that whole mozzarella is low in sodium, as cheese goes.
 Goat and swiss cheese too.
 So if you get the book and you’re wondering why there’s a classic caprese salad, and goat cheese in several recipes, now you know why!

 What has your experience been with these ten ingredients?
 What’s worked well?
 Which ones have been duds?
 Your insights always welcome.
 Comments here.

 As always, none of this is sponsored.
-When the book comes out this fall, I’ll be able to start sharing some of the recipes here.
 In the meantime, I hope this helps you save time and relax in the kitchen a bit.
 Here’s to a bit more of this, right?